 These firms are working smarter, not only harder.

-With routine profitability analysis, law firms are generating data to determine how profitable a client, attorney or practice area really is.
-Calculating profitability is something that most law firms can already do with the data found in their current time, billing and accounting systems.
+With routine profitability analysis, law firms are able to generate data showing how profitable a client, attorney or practice area really is.
+And calculating profitability is something that most law firms can already do with the data found in their current time, billing and accounting systems.

 Law firms can utilize profitability data to:

 - Increase net income per partner.